Real world learning

 Digital Imaging Suite

-The Digital Imagine Suite supports the teaching of radiographic skills.
+The Digital Imaging Suite supports the teaching of radiographic skills.
 The x-ray room contains equipment that is of a similar standard and function to equipment used in clinics.
 This allows students to gain skills in radiographic technique before starting their clinical blocks.

 The room also contains a mobile fluoroscopy unit used mainly for project work, and a dedicated ultrasound unit for undergraduate and postgraduate study.